 Houston's position as a thriving metropolis makes it a desirable place to live, work, and play.
-As the country's fourth largest city, Houston boasts a healthy job market and plenty of recreation and nightlife all weekend long.
+As the country's fourth-largest city, Houston boasts a healthy job market and plenty of recreation and nightlife.

 There's a neighborhood for every lifestyle in Houston, whether you love art and culture or want a quiet reprieve from urban living.
 It’s no wonder Houston ranks as one of the best places to live in Texas.

-Read on and learn more about the cost of living in Houston to start planning your big move and budget accordingly.
+Read on and learn more about the cost of living in Houston, so that you can start planning your big move and budget accordingly.

 Houston Housing Costs

 The good news is the Cost of Living Index found that living in Houston is cheaper than the national average.
 Like anywhere you live, housing will prove your most considerable expense.
 Here's more information about how Houston measures up.